AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ### Docker image updates

 All necessary packages needed for running all analyses should be added to the `Dockerfile` and it should be re-built to make sure it builds successfully.
-Successful building of the `Dockerfile` will also be checked when the PR is filed by Github Actions.
+Successful building of the `Dockerfile` will also be checked when the PR is filed by GitHub Actions.

 In the `refinebio-examples` repository:
 ```